GabrielBClaudino/ecommerce-ai/README.md

-# Welcome to your Expo app 👋
+# Welcome to My Expo app 👋

 USER TO ENTER IN PRODUCT LIST:
 ```